shkolnick-kun/bugurtos/README.md

 It is free and open source software, but you can use it for proprietary software development.

+# Main features #
+* Small.
+BuguRTOS can run on small 8bit microcontrollers.
+* Portable.
+The kernel is designed to be easy portable to new platforms.
+* No memory management in kernel.
+* Smaller process stack size required as kernel runs in separate thread with it's own stack.
+* The kernel is allmost fully preemptive.
+Only small chunks of code can't be preempted by interrupts.
+* Interrupt virtualization.
+Virtual interrupts are run cooperatively in kernel threads.
+By default they can be preempted by other virtual interrupts in preemtion points.
+* Customizable system call interface.
+One may comment out unneeded system calls, add custom system calls or rewrite system call table completely.

 # Licensing #
 * BuguRTOS is licensed under GPLv3 with linking exception, see [exception.txt](./exception.txt)
 * STM8/SDCC tests are licensed under GPLv3 without exceptions as [libstm8](https://github.com/mnd/libstm8) is used!